11-tools/lojban-spell-check/README.md

 ## Usage
 Read the source code!

-In a nutshell: `make all` will download dictionaries, and run everything to build final ouptuts.
+In a nutshell: `make all` or `make stage` will download dictionaries, and run everything to build final outputs.

 # To do
 - Add aspell